This was my post from last year. I updated it, but many of the feelings and thoughts remain the same:

 One minute he is saying, “She has diabetes.
 I am at the hospital.
 I need you to come here now.”; the next minute I am trying to keep it together to get to my room and grab my purse, coat, and car keys.

 One Lifetime of checking her blood sugar before she eats (most days it through her monitor, but at times it is by poking her finger).

 One lifetime of hearing the alarm and wondering how can we bring her sugar levels to a normal range, or how much sugar/carbs can she have to raise her to a normal range so we aren’t combating a high right after we fought a low.

 One lifetime of feeling “jittery” (low) or thirsty, angry, tired (high) because she has to think like a pancreas, instead of a 12 year-old.

 One lifetime of checking blood sugar, before meals, after meals, before exercise, during exercise, after exercise, before a snack, and before getting on the bus.

 One lifetime of insulin shots – one after each meal and one at bedtime.

 One lifetime of constant worry.
 Why are you sleeping so much?
 Why are you so hungry?
 Do you feel warm?
 Have you checked your ketones?
 Are you feeling “weird”?

 One lifetime of being brave and strong even when you are only 10 years and 9 days old.

-I refuse to let March 21st be the worst day of her life forever, so today I took a personal day and we did what my sweet girl wanted to do (with one request from me).
+I refuse to let March 21st be the worst day of her life forever, so last year I took a personal day and we did what my sweet girl wanted to do.